keanacobarde/ALL-NOTES/wgu.compsci109.md

 > Setting up Eclipse IDE - Hello, World!

 I honestly didn't think they'd take the GUI approach to setting up the Java Class that we're creating.
-I wonder how close the idea of 'Class' in Java is to the idea of what a class is in JavaScript.
+I wonder hopw close the idea of 'Class' in Java is to the idea of what a class is in JavaScript.
 They're two completely different languages, but they have object-oriented paradigms.

 ![Alt text](image-8.png)